Eloy Jiménez Player Props: White Sox vs. Mariners

 Mariners Pitching Rankings

-- The Mariners pitching staff is seventh in the league with a collective 9.2 strikeouts per nine innings.
+- The 9.3 strikeouts per nine innings put together by the Mariners pitching staff ranks sixth in the league.

-- The Mariners have a 3.99 team ERA that ranks 10th among all league pitching staffs.
+- The Mariners have the 10th-ranked team ERA across all league pitching staffs (3.96).

-- Mariners pitchers combine to allow 63 home runs (0.9 per game), the least in the league.
+- Mariners pitchers combine to surrender the fewest home runs in baseball (65 total, one per game).

-- Woo (0-1) takes the mound for the Mariners to make his third start this season.
+- Gilbert makes the start for the Mariners, his 14th of the season.
+He is 4-4 with a 4.38 ERA and 81 strikeouts in 74 2/3 innings pitched.

-- In his most recent time out on Sunday, the right-hander threw 4 2/3 innings against the Los Angeles Angels, giving up two earned runs while surrendering four hits.
+- The righty's last time out came on Sunday against the Los Angeles Angels, when he threw three innings, surrendering six earned runs while allowing eight hits.

 © 2023 Data Skrive.
 All rights reserved.